aileot/vim-snatch/README.md

 ### Mappings

 This plugin provides several `<Plug>`-mappings.
-Each mappings will snatch text by either motion or updating register.
+Each mappings will snatch text by either motion or intercepting it from the register.
 Read `doc/snatch.txt` for more details.

 ```vim